 A Density Plot (also known as a density chart) is used to compare the distributions of one or more variables.
-They can be used to detect irregular distributions within a single variable, and compare densities between different variables.
+They can be used to detect irregular distributions within a single variable and compare densities between different variables.
+Note that

 A table or variable(s).